exejar/exejar/README.md

 <hr>

 <h4 align="left">
-     I'm Sam, and I'm a self-taught programmer from Los Angeles, California. <br>
+     I'm a self-taught programmer from Los Angeles, California. <br>
      Feel Free to add me on any of the socials linked
 </h4>